khushn/CarND-Kidnapped-Vehicle-Project/results.md

 1. Input data:
    A big hurdle is the noise in the input data.
 One input yaw_rate value is 62.697.
 As soon as its recieved the yaw error goes out of range.
+   I suspect this could be simulator bug.
+I am using the Ubuntu version v1.45)

 2. The standard deviation values for GPS input and for subsequent process noise, is same.
 This is a bit confusing.
 Ideally it should be two separate values.